While data analysis is a powerful tool, a staggering number of data is misinterpreted, leading to misleading insights and frustrated customers.

 Provides areas where self-service options can be provided.

 Analytics can help businesses identify the frequently asked questions and common customer issues received.
-The go ahead to address these questions and complaints in form of helpful articles for customers to read - this forms the knowledge base.
+The go-ahead to address these questions and complaints in the form of helpful articles for customers to read - this forms the knowledge base.

 Moreover, when it comes to frequently asked questions, if you own a website, you have options.
 You can either integrate helpful answers into a chatbot feature or dedicate a section at the bottom of your page specifically for FAQs.